 In some non-Western cultures, bed-sharing is common and the number of infant deaths related to it is lower than in the West.
 Differences in mattresses, bedding, and other cultural practices may account for the lower risk in these countries.

 Despite the possible pros, various U.S. medical groups warn parents not to place their infants to sleep in adult beds due to serious safety risks.
-Bed-sharing puts babies at risk of suffocation, strangulation, and sudden infant death syndrome (SIDS).
+Bed-sharing puts babies at risk of suffocation, strangulation, and SIDS.
 Studies have found that bed-sharing is the most common cause of deaths in babies, especially those 3 months and younger.

 An adult bed has many safety risks for a baby, including:

-strangulation in a bed frame that allows part of an infant's body to pass through an area while trapping the baby's head
+strangulation in a bed frame that allows part of an infant's body to pass through an area while trapping the baby's head, or from dangling cords

-Because of the risks involved, both the American Academy of Pediatrics (AAP) and the U.S. Product Safety Commission (CPSC) advise against bed-sharing.
+Because of the risks involved, both the American Academy of Pediatrics (AAP) and the U.S. Consumer Product Safety Commission (CPSC) advise against bed-sharing.
 The AAP does recommend the practice of room-sharing without bed-sharing.
-Room-sharing is thought to help lower the risk of SIDS.
+Sleeping in the parents' room but on a separate surface lowers a baby's risk of SIDS.

 Besides the potential safety risks, sharing a bed with a baby sometimes prevent parents from getting a good night's sleep.
-And infants who co-sleep might learn to associate sleep with being close to a parent in the parent's bed, which can become a problem at naptime or when the baby needs to go to sleep before the parent is ready.
+And infants who sleep with their parents learn to associate sleep with being close to a parent in the parent's bed, which can become a problem at naptime or when the baby needs to go to sleep before the parent is ready.

 Bed-Sharing & SIDS

-Some studies suggest that bed-sharing increases the risk of SIDS, especially in infants younger than 12 weeks old.
+Bed-sharing increases the risk of SIDS, especially in preterm infants (preemies), babies with low birth weight, and healthy full-term infants younger than 4 months old.

 a baby sleeping on a couch alone or with a parent